Why can’t you say ‘no’ at least a few times?

 “If you roll your eyes one more time like that, I’m leaving this house,” she bombarded.

-This is a small glimpse of my life fifteen years ago on Saturday morning.
+This was a small glimpse of my life fifteen years ago on Saturday morning.

 After the heated argument, I left the room and entered another room, closed my eyes and started to count my breath in and breathe out for five minutes.

-When we close our eyes, we see another world which remains a little more authentic.
+When we close our eyes, we see another world which remains a little more authentic and peaceful.

 The problem was with me.

-At that time also, I realized multiple times, but could not implement.
+I realized multiple times before, but could not implement.

 Why couldn’t I listen to her?
 My mind always asks me even today.